(Based on and, in part, taken from the Family Educational Rights and Privacy Act)

 - Personal files of faculty and administrative staff personnel which are in the maker’s sole possession and not accessible or revealed to any other person except to a substitute who performs the maker’s duties for a temporary period.

-- Medical, psychiatric, or psychological records created and used only for the treatment of a student and available only to those providing the treatment provided, however, that a physician or other appropriate professional of the student’s choice may review such records.
+- Medical, psychiatric, or psychological records created and used only for the treatment of a student and available only to those providing the treatment, however, a physician or other appropriate professional of the student’s choice may review such records.
 (Note: The University Notice of Privacy Practices are available through Health Services and can be reviewed on the University website at westfield.ma.edu/privacypolicy).

-- Employment records of nonstudent employees of the institution which relate exclusively to said employee in his/her occupational capacity and are not available for use for any other purpose.
+- Employment records of nonstudent employees of the university which relate exclusively to said employee in his/her occupational capacity and are not available for use for any other purpose.

-- Alumni records that an institution receives or creates after an individual no longer attends the institution and that do not directly relate to the individual attendance.
+- Alumni records that the university receives or creates after an individual no longer attends the institution and that do not directly relate to the individual attendance as a student.

-- The institution maintains records in many mediums including, but not limited to handwriting, print, tapes, microfilm, and microfiche.
+- The university maintains records in many mediums including, but not limited to handwriting, e-mail, electronic, print, tapes, microfilm, and microfiche.

 C. Public/Directory Information

-The institution may make public the following information about a student unless the student specifically requests in writing that his/her prior consent be obtained: “Directory Information” includes a student’s name, campus address, campus telephone listing, home address, home telephone listing, date and place of birth, school or University, major field of study, photograph, participation in officially recognized activities and sports, weight and height of member of athletic teams, dates of attendance, degrees and awards received, e-mail and enrollment status (full time or part time), and the most recent previous educational agency or institution attended by the student.
+The university may, at its discrection, make public the following information about a student unless the student specifically requests in writing that his/her prior consent be obtained: “Directory Information” includes a student’s name, campus address, home town/city and state, date and place of birth, school or University, major field of study, photograph, participation in officially recognized activities and sports, weight and height of member of athletic teams, dates of attendance, degrees and awards received, campus e-mail and enrollment status (full time or part time), and the most recent previous educational agency or institution attended by the student.
 Requests to suppress from public distribution the above-mentioned directory information are to be made in writing by the student and submitted to the Office of the Registrar.
 Requests to suppress directory information remain in effect until the student notifies the Office of the Registrar, in writing, their decision to reverse their original request to suppress.

 D. Access Rights of Students